Happy geese against a rainbow background

 How can I make my Pride event engaging for families and kids?

-There is so much joy to be had in celebrating Pride, especially when you have the fight for equality at heart.
+Celebrating Pride is so much joy, especially when you fight for equality.
 Try incorporating at least a few of the above ideas for Pride Month into your June celebrations, and we hope you save a few to keep the momentum going all year.

 Happy Pride! 🌈